-e're not very good at math, but we’re pretty sure the odds say this: you’re part of the group that’s clueless.
+We’re not very good at math, but we’re pretty sure that when it comes to wedding planning, the odds say this: you’re part of the group that’s clueless.

 Wait.
 That’s not entirely true.
 You have a very good idea about the real stuff, the important stuff, like, “I want to marry this girl.”
 You don’t need a website to tell you that.
 We’re also guessing that, quite frankly, you don’t really care that much about “wedding planning” or “groom duties.”

-Here’s our little secret: neither do we.
-We do care, however, about helping you survive the process.
-And helping you avoid mistakes.
+Here’s our little secret: we don’t take wedding planning too seriously either.
+We are serious, however, about helping you survive the process and avoid major missteps.
 There are plenty of pitfalls in the journey.
 Here are the 5 biggest mistakes you can make:

 Careful.
 Don’t let the pendulum swing too far.
 Yes, you shouldn’t be a zombie.
 Yes, you shouldn’t be oblivious.
 But don’t go crazy.
 Don’t get so pumped for your wedding, so fired up, that you morph into the obsessive, penny-counting, micro-managing Groomzilla.
-This is the guy that cares way too much about every little detail, grilling florists and poring through wedding magazines and out-brideing the bride.
-Never be That Guy.
+This is the guy that cares way too much about every little detail, grilling florists and poring through wedding magazines and out-briding the bride.
+Never be that guy.

-Your wedding is a party.
-And parties should be fun.
+Your wedding is a party—and parties should be fun.
 This is a fact that often gets overlooked by the very people planning the party.
-So, as the groom, it’s your job to keep things in perspective and remember that a good party should have good music, good food, good people, and good booze.
-To be more blunt: ensure you have an open bar, pick a good DJ/band, and have plenty of input on the guestlist.
+So, as the groom, it’s your job to keep things in perspective.
+Remember (and remind everyone else) that a good party should have good music, good food, good people, and good booze.
+To be more blunt: ensure you have an open bar, pick a good DJ/band, and make plenty of suggestions on the guestlist.

 Your next step?
 Learn how to pick your battles.
 You need to know when you can Wake Up, and when you can Hit Snooze.